Is Mozambique safe?

 As an expat here in the central region, we are on high security alert.
 The atmosphere is tense however we are still using the EN6 (Zimbabwe – Beira) without any problems.
 If we want to travel to South Africa, we go via Mutare/Beitbridge and avoid the army convoy.

 I advise that anyone travelling to Mozambique, becomes familiar with the geography of the country; understanding where the South, Central and Northern regions of Mozambique are.
-Up until now, the South has been unaffected and unrest in the central region should not affect your holiday plans.
+Up until now, the South has been unaffected by the unrest.
+The above websites are updated regularly and should hopefully give you peace of mind when planning your trip to Mozambique.